Who We Are

 Jessica McCune, Secretary

 *Please consider volunteering to be a part of our Board of Directors.
-We have elections annually.
+We have elections annually at the membership meeting of our festival.

 We are storytellers, story listeners and story lovers.
 We are people just like you with a story to tell.